-- Pros of this option are that the cat doesn’t require anaesthesia, there is no need to give your cat medication for the rest of his life and in the majority of cases, it is a permanent cure.
+- Pros of this option are that the cat doesn’t require anaesthesia, there is no need to give your cat medication for the rest of his life, and in the majority of cases, it is a permanent cure.
 Some cats will need to repeat treatment.

 After treatment, your cat will be slightly radioactive and will have to stay at your veterinarian’s until the radioactive levels drop.

-In some cats, hyperthyroidism and kidney disease run concurrently.
+For some cats, hyperthyroidism and kidney disease run concurrently.
 Hyperthyroidism can act to protect the kidneys because it produces a hyperdynamic cardiac state (increased blood flow).
 This increases glomerular blood flow (GBF) and glomerular filtration rate (GFR), which improves renal function.

-Kidney failure can become worse once treatment begins and your veterinarian will recommend drugs to control hyperthyroidism if your cat has concurrent kidney disease and closely monitor kidney function.
+Kidney failure can become worse once treatment begins and your veterinarian will recommend drugs or diet to control hyperthyroidism if your cat has concurrent kidney disease and closely monitor kidney function.
 That way, if the kidneys do begin to deteriorate your veterinarian can re-evaluate or stop the medication immediately, opposed to surgery or radioactive iodine treatment which is permanent.

-No specific breeds are prone to feline hyperthyroidism, although one research paper noted that Siamese and Himalayan cats are at a slightly lower risk of developing the disease (Kass, P.H. et al, 1999).
+No specific breeds are prone to feline hyperthyroidism, although one research paper noted that Siamese and Himalayan cats are at a slightly lower risk of developing the disease (Kass, P.H. et al., 1999).
 It affects older cats 8-10 years plus most often with up to 10% of senior cats will develop hyperthyroidism.
 There is no sex predilection.

-Canned cat food:
+Canned cat food

 There has been research which points towards a link between the consumption of canned food and hyperthyroidism in cats, especially fish or liver flavoured varieties.
-(Martin, K.M et al, 2000).
+(Martin, K.M et al., 2000).
 BPA (bisphenol A) is a chemical used to line pet food cans to stop erosion and is a known endocrine disrupter, meaning it interferes with hormone systems.
 A large number of plastic products also contain BPA.

 Polybrominated diphenyl ethers (PBDE’s)